Bikashkumar04/stack-buddy-frontend/README.md

 **Frontend Setup:**

-1. Navigate to the frontend directory: `cd DevTinder-Fe`
+1. Navigate to the frontend directory: `cd DevTinder UI`
 2. Install dependencies: `npm install`
 3. Start the development server: `npm run dev`

 **Backend Setup:**

-1. Navigate to the backend directory: `cd DevTinder-Be`
+1. Navigate to the backend directory: `cd DevTinder`
 2. Install dependencies: `npm install`
 3. Create a `.env` file based on the `.env.example` file and provide the URI for your MongoDB instance.
 4. Start the backend server: `npm run dev`